-So the guy did exactly what I had talked aboutHe climbed that little peak and to the tent before us.
+So the guy did exactly what I had talked about.
+He climbed that little peak and returned to the tent before us.
 We could see him down below as we came off the mountain.
-He was cooking and singing and whistlingin a really good mood.
-Just as we a little hump across the creek from the tent, we saw him drain a big pot of spaghetti and put it on a little bench.
+He was cooking and singing and whistling—in a really good mood.
+Just as we reached a little hump across the creek from the tent, we saw him drain a big pot of spaghetti and put it on a little bench.
 He forgot to put the lid back on the pot.
 Well, my horse, Bubbles, was standing there and when he turned his back, the horse put his head into the pot.
-When lifted his head back out, noodles were hanging down like whiskers from his noseThat horse slung the whole pot of spaghetti down in one gulp.
+When Bubbles lifted his head back out, noodles were hanging down like whiskers from his nose.
+That horse slung the whole pot of spaghetti down in one gulp.
 That’s the story of the mountain philosopher.

 The second thing I learned during that time was to trust my gut feelings.
 Of course gut feelings are no replacement for good planning, preparation and knowledge, but sometimes when I had done all of those things and everything seemed fine, my body would let me know otherwise.
-The first time this happened, I listen.
+The first time this happened, I chose not to listen.

 I was guiding four students who had just graduated from the University of Alberta.
-They had decided that as a graduation gift to themselves they would a ski touring trip in the mountains.
-We went to Shangri-La, a beautiful in the Maligne Range The day our arrival at the cabin, we decided to climb Mount Aberhart, a smaller rounded mountain, on skis.
+They had decided that as a graduation gift to themselves they would go on a ski touring trip in the mountains.
+We went to Shangri-La, another beautiful valley with a small cabin, this one in the Maligne Range.
+The day after our arrival at the cabin, we decided to climb Mount Aberhart, a smaller rounded mountain, on skis.

-With skins attached to the bottom of our skis, we about twothirds of the way up on the north side when we came to an avalanche slope.
-I wanted to cross to the other side in order to continue our way up the mountain so I told the students to stay behind in a safe spot and I would go firstI prepared myself by taking my hands out of the straps of the ski poles, my rucksack one shoulder and getting my skis ready to eject.
-There were three grassy humps spaced out across the slope and I moved from one to the other.
-After the second hump, I moved a little further nto the slope.
-All of a sudden my body wouldn’t function any moreI can’t say why or what happened but my legs just would move forwardI couldn’t safely make a kick turn on that slope, so I backed off, which was a little difficult with skins on.
-I th then turn around and to the students.
+With skins attached to the bottom of our skis, we climbed about two-thirds of the way up on the north side when we came to an avalanche slope.
+I wanted to cross to the other side in order to continue our way up the mountain, so I told the students to stay behind in a safe spot and I would go first.
+I prepared myself by taking my hands out of the straps of the ski poles, slinging my rucksack over one shoulder and getting my skis ready to eject.
+There were three snow-covered grassy humps spaced out across the slope and I moved from one to the other.
+After the second hump, I moved a little further onto the slope.
+All of a sudden my body wouldn’t function any more.
+I can’t say why or what happened but my legs just would not move forward.
+I couldn’t safely make a kick turn on that slope, so I backed off, which was a little difficult with skins on my skis.
+I reached the first hump then was able to turn around and ski back to the students.

 I said, “This is not going to work.
-We have to go someplace else” I found another way up to the top and we had a great time skiing down.
+We have to go someplace else.”
+I found another way up to the top and we had a great time skiing down.

 At lunch one guy asked, “What happened up there?”

-I said “I don’t knowI really don’t know, but if you like, we can go back up and look at it again.
-Maybe we can find out why that happened.”
+I said, “I don’t know.
+I really don’t know, but if you like, we can go back up and look at it again.
+Maybe we can find out why that happened to me.”